mattvinks/spark-labs/mllib/classification/README.md

 churn is 1, if not, 0.
 The outcome variable happens to be the last variable in the dataset.

 The other variables are as follows:
-"state": what state (2 letter abberviation) 2:"account_length":  Length of customer account 3:"area_code" a string containing the area code 4:"international_plan", whether or not international plan 5:"voice_mail_plan", whether or not voice mail plan 6:"number_vmail_messages", an integer with the number of voice mails 7:"total_day_minutes" an integer with total daytime minutes used 8:"total_day_calls" an integer with the total number of daytime calls 9:"total_day_charge": the charge for the daytime calls 10:"total_eve_minutes: total number of evening minutes used 11:"total_eve_calls": total numbe of evening calls 12:"total_eve_charge": total charge for evening calls 13:"total_night_minutes": total number of night minutes used 14:"total_night_calls": total number of nigh calls 15:"total_night_charge": total chage for nights 16:"total_intl_minutes": total international minutes used 17:"total_intl_calls", total number of international calls 18:"total_intl_charge": total charge for international calls.
+* 1:"state": what state (2 letter abberviation)
+* 2:"account_length":  Length of customer account
+* 3:"area_code" a string containing the area code
+* 4:"international_plan", whether or not international plan
+* 5:"voice_mail_plan", whether or not voice mail plan
+* 6:"number_vmail_messages", an integer with the number of voice mails
+* 7:"total_day_minutes" an integer with total daytime minutes used
+* 8:"total_day_calls" an integer with the total number of daytime calls
+* 9:"total_day_charge": the charge for the daytime calls
+* 10:"total_eve_minutes: total number of evening minutes used
+* 11:"total_eve_calls": total numbe of evening calls
+* 12:"total_eve_charge": total charge for evening calls
+* 13:"total_night_minutes": total number of night minutes used
+* 14:"total_night_calls": total number of nigh calls
+* 15:"total_night_charge": total chage for nights
+* 16:"total_intl_minutes": total international minutes used
+* 17:"total_intl_calls", total number of international calls
+* 18:"total_intl_charge": total charge for international calls.
-19:"number_customer_service_calls" integer number of times called customer service 20:"churn" Outcome Variable  yes/no churn or did not churn
+* 19:"number_customer_service_calls" integer number of times called customer service
+* 20:"churn" Outcome Variable  yes/no churn or did not churn